sudoShikhar/Flask-JWT/README.md

 # JWT Auth Assignment

 1. For the purpose of this assignment, users and tokens are stored in code directly in an array.
 Those could be stored in a DB instead.
+1. Instead of curl commands, a Postman JSON is provided in the repo itself.
 1. You need to install `flask` and `flask=jwt-extended`.<br>
     `pip install Flask`<br>
     `pip install Flask-JWT`